Aditya-0911/Contract-QA/README.md

 This project brings together modern AI with a user-friendly interface to automate and simplify contract analysis.
 The codebase is modular, easy to extend, and built for both interactivity and clarity.

-> For demo, deployment, or enhancement instructions, refer to the main documentation or contact the developer.